jimvb55/docker-bamboo-agent-base/README.md

 Based on repo: `git clone --recursive https://bitbucket.org/atlassian-docker/docker-bamboo-agent-base.git`

+> ⚠️ Note: Bamboo Agent Docker Image does not include a Bamboo server.

+# 🚀 Quick Start

 This Docker container repo makes it easy to get a Bamboo Remote Agent up and running.
 It is intended to be used as a base to build from, and comes with the following capabilities:

 | Category | Tools & Versions |